aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/update-task-data/_index.md

 Congratulations!
 You've completed a comprehensive guide on updating task data in MPP format using Aspose.Tasks for Java.
 This powerful library simplifies project management tasks, making it a valuable tool for Java developers.
 ## FAQs
 ### Q: Where can I find the Aspose.Tasks for Java documentation?
-A: The official documentation is available [here](https://reference.aspose.com/tasks/java/).
+A: The documentation is available [here](https://reference.aspose.com/tasks/java/).
 ### Q: How can I download Aspose.Tasks for Java?
-A: You can download it from the [official release page](https://releases.aspose.com/tasks/java/).
+A: You can download it from the [release page](https://releases.aspose.com/tasks/java/).
 ### Q: Is there a free trial available?
 A: Yes, you can access the free trial [here](https://releases.aspose.com/).
 ### Q: Where can I get support for Aspose.Tasks for Java?